eduvpn/documentation/LDAP.md

 This should now allow the LDAP client to verify the LDAP server certificate and connect without problems.

+If you change the configuration you will have to restart `php-fpm` to pick up the changes:

+    $ sudo systemctl restart php-fpm

 ## Debian

 If you use a self signed certificate for your LDAP server perform these steps.